-- 13. The majority of D. mawsoni caught in the Subarea 48.6 fishery ranged from 120 to 180 cm in total length, with a relatively consistent broad mode at approximately 130-160 cm (Figure 1a). - 14.
-Dissostichus eleginoides exhibits a much wider length distribution with the majority ranging from 60 to 150 cm in total length (Figure 1b).
-A shifting mode is evident throughout the time series with length distribution skewed towards smaller fish early in the time series and towards larger fish in more recent seasons (Figure 1b).
+- 12. The length-frequency distributions of the catches of D. mawsoni and D. eleginoides for each season across the entire subarea and in each SSRU are presented in Figure 2 and indicate a consistent difference in modal size between the two species.
+These lengthfrequency distributions are unweighted, i.e. they have not been adjusted for factors such as the size of the catches from which they were collected.
+The interannual variability exhibited in the figure may reflect differences in the fished population but is also likely to reflect changes in the gear used, the number of vessels in the fishery and the spatial and temporal distribution of fishing. - The majority of D. mawsoni caught in the Subarea 48.6 fishery ranged from 120 13. to 180 cm in total length, with a relatively consistent broad mode at approximately 130-160 cm (Figure 2a). - Dissostichus eleginoides exhibits a much wider length distribution with the majority 14. ranging from 60 to 150 cm in total length (Figure 2b).
+A shifting mode is evident throughout the time series with length distribution skewed towards smaller fish early in the time series and towards larger fish in more recent seasons (Figure 2b).